 About Realise Futures

-The company is organised in three divisions, Learning, Coaching & Advice, Employment and RF Works (six distinct social businesses).
+The company is organised in three divisions, Learning, Coaching & Advice, Employment and RF Works (seven distinct social businesses).
 Together they provide professional and tailored opportunities that support people to realise their potential.

 We are one of the largest social enterprises in the East of England, employing around 240 people, 41% of whom have a disability.